equinor/fmu-ensemble/README.rst

 associated data) as Python objects, and thereby facilitating the use use of other Python visualizations modules like webviz, plotly or interactive usage in IPython/Jupyter.

+This software is internal to Equinor ASA and shall not be shared externally.